Erin Becker

 Louisiana State University

 Harry Roberts is a Boyd Professor at Louisiana State University and director of the Coastal Studies Institute.
 He teaches and advises graduate students in the Department of Oceanography and Coastal Sciences.
 Over his career, he has worked on both carbonate and terrigenous clastic depositional systems.
 Currently his research interests focus on the Mississippi River delta system and marine geology of the northern Gulf of Mexico continental slope.
-His delta research is largely concentrated on the Atchafalaya-Wax Lake deltas where he is working to develop a better understanding of basic depositional processes and sediment transport to the shelf and down-drift chenier plain coast.
-In deep water of the continental slope, his research interests involve developing a detailed understanding of both the geologic and biologic impacts of fluid and gas expulsion on the modern seafloor.
-Surface and near-surface gas hydrates constitute a part of the fluid and gas expulsion response spectrum and are a focal point of much of his research using manned submersible, ROVs, and various types of seismic data.
+His delta research is largely concentrated on the Atchafalaya-Wax Lake deltas, where he is working to develop a better understanding of basic depositional processes and sediment transport to the shelf and down-drift chenier plain coast.
+In deep water of the continental slope, his research interests involve developing a detailed understanding of both the geologic and biologic impacts of fluid and gas expulsion on the modern sea floor.
+Surface and near-surface gas hydrates constitute a part of the fluid and gas expulsion response spectrum and are a focal point of much of his research using manned submersibles, remotely operated vehicles, and various types of seismic data.

 University of Georgia

-Vladimir Samarkin, Associate Research Scientist at the Department of Marine Sciences, University of Georgia, Athens received his Ph.D. in Geology (Biogeochemistry) from the Institute of Geology, Russian Academy of Sciences, Moscow.
-Dr. Samarkin studies the rates of anaerobic microbial processes in extreme environments such as deep sea methane seeps and brines, perennially ice covered Antarctic lakes, soda lakes and hot springs.
+Vladimir Samarkin is an associate research scientist in the department of marine sciences at University of Georgia, in Athens.
+He received his PhD in geology (biogeochemistry) from the Institute of Geology, Russian Academy of Sciences, in Moscow.
+Dr. Samarkin studies the rates of anaerobic microbial processes in extreme environments such as deep-sea methane seeps and brines, perennially ice-covered Antarctic lakes, soda lakes, and hot springs.
 He uses radioisotopes to quantify the role of microorganisms in geochemical processes.
 Vladimir is an author of over 30 research papers published in Russian and international scientific journals.
-He participated in several expeditions in Arctic and Antarctic, and in number of oceanic research cruises.
+He participated in several expeditions in the Arctic and Antarctic, and in number of oceanic research cruises.

 Minerals Management Service

-William (Bill) Shedd is the MMS contract inspector and the geophysicist involved in the site selection process for the May ‘06 Alvin dives.
-Along with Dr. Harry Roberts of Louisiana State University and Jesse Hunt of the MMS, Bill used 3D seismic bathymetry with amplitude extraction overlay to pick the sites.
-He has been involved in site selection for the MMS sponsored Johnson Sea-Link dives researching both natural gas hydrate distribution and chemosynthetic communities in the Gulf of Mexico, and is presently involved in the assessment of natural gas hydrates as a potential resource in the Gulf and the Atlantic.
-After receiving a B.A. in geology from the University of Rochester and completing coursework toward a Masters of Geology at Louisiana State Unversity, Bill worked in the oil industry for 22 years before joining the MMS in 1997.
+William (Bill) Shedd is the Mineral Management Service (MMS) contract inspector and the geophysicist involved in the site selection process for the May 2006 deep submergence vessel Alvin dives.
+Along with Dr. Harry Roberts of Louisiana State University and Jesse Hunt of the MMS, Shedd used 3D seismic bathymetry with amplitude extraction overlay to pick the sites.
+He has been involved in site selection for the MMS sponsored Johnson Sea-Link dives, researching both natural gas hydrate distribution and chemosynthetic communities in the Gulf of Mexico.
+He is presently involved in the assessment of natural gas hydrates as a potential resource in the Gulf and the Atlantic.
+After receiving a bachelor's degree in geology from the University of Rochester and completing coursework toward a master's at Louisiana State University, Shedd worked in the oil industry for 22 years before joining the MMS in 1997.

 Senior Research Technician